SssiiiSssiii/faculty-of-science-computer-science-department/README.md

 6. SAFS 101
 ```
 ### My tips is
- * Most of the students do not pay attention to this courseو because of its ease or lack of importance (as they say), but I `advise` you to attend and `enjoy`.
+ * Most of the students do not pay attention to this course, because of its ease or lack of importance (as they say), but I `advise` you to attend and `enjoy`.
  * This course will `change` the way you think.
  ### Resources
 * https://www.youtube.com/watch?v=Y1wBnsZ9Lk0&list=PL2d8gh9EeIUOxHNdWSWgx54QLStLS44zV&ab_channel=abdoscienceChannel